PCS to Hampton Roads

 When researching the most efficient way to master a PCS move to the Hampton Roads area of Virginia, I was surprised to see how many locations were available for military families living and working in the area.

-For instance, did you know that nine cities compose the Hampton Roads area?
+I was also unaware of how much preparation and understanding would be involved with making a move there.
+For instance, did you know nine cities compose the Hampton Roads area?
 Or that the area is becoming more known as the Coastal Virginia Area?

-Chesapeake, Norfolk, Portsmouth, Suffolk, and Virginia Beach are considered the south side of Hampton Roads while Hampton, Newport News, Poquoson, and Williamsburg are located on the Peninsula.
-After familiarizing yourself with the cities in relationship to your new duty station, a quick search of Virginia homes on MilitaryByOwner will turn up houses for sale as well as rentals on the market.
+After familiarizing yourself with the cities in relation to your new duty station, a quick search of homes near Hampton Roads Virginia military bases on MilitaryByOwner will turn up properties for sale as well as rentals on the market.

-Understanding this area seemed similar to understanding the diversity of the National Capital Region, further north in Virginia, if that is a helpful reference.
-Both areas are heavily influenced by joint military bases and their needs.
-Although the Navy dominates in its presence, all branches are represented and dispersed throughout 16 bases.
-Here's a short list of the major installations your next PCS may take you in the Hampton Roads area:
+Understanding this area is similar to understanding the diversity of the National Capital Region, further north in Virginia, if that is a helpful reference.
+Joint military bases and their needs heavily influence both areas.
+Although the Navy dominates the Hampton Roads area, all branches are represented and dispersed throughout 16 bases.

 Hampton Roads Housing

-Previously, I considered this area a military town, not a beachside resort, but housing prices reflect those seaside sentiments in some locations.
-As usual, the further from the coast you reside, you can expect to encounter larger homes at lower prices, but the commute will probably be longer into work.
-A middle ground possibility may include a (relatively speaking) reasonably priced home that is less updated, but districted for a sought after school or situated in an exceptional location.
+A middle ground possibility may include a (relatively speaking) reasonably priced home that is less updated but districted for a sought-after school or situated in an exceptional location.
 Military housing is limited, so it makes sense to thoroughly consider off-base options for which will be the best fit for your family.

 Norfolk

-Colonial charm dominates this area’s style of homes, although the city’s downtown area also provides the modern aesthetics and industry.
+Colonial charm dominates this area’s style of homes, although the city’s downtown area also provides modern aesthetics and industry.
 Granby Street offers shopping, including MacArthur Mall, as well as dining and evening activities for the diverse population that enjoys the area.
 This includes college students from nearby Old Dominion University.

 Virginia Beach

-It is the most densely populated city in Virginia; however, its boundaries are large and cover many miles.
 These areas are the most popular to consider if moving to this region: Oceanfront Area, Chesapeake Bay Area near Little Creek, Town Center Area, NAS Oceana Area, Courthouse/Amphitheater, Indian River, South Holland Road, and Kempsville Area.
-See my Virginia Beach specific post for a more in-depth description of the area and military homes for rent.

 Chesapeake

-Chesapeake is divided into four separate and unique areas.
-The Greenbrier Area provides many mainstream shopping conveniences and is centrally located to all military bases, but research schools if needed, as they vary.
-Deep Creek is known for its larger homes and above average schools, but the commute is extended as it is further from bases.
 Great Bridge has a strong community feel with the luxury of its amenities contained within.
-Schools are considered excellent, but the drive into work is a lengthier one.
+Schools are considered excellent, but the drive to work is a lengthier one.
 Western Branch’s planned neighborhoods are a draw for those seeking an easier commute to Portsmouth, Newport News, or the west side of Norfolk.

 Portsmouth